xujingzhou/HotSpotIn3DModel/README.md

 # HotSpot

-A hot spot demo by BabylonJS and Three.js.
+The hotspot implement by BabylonJS and Three.js for 3D mode.

 Johnny Xu